max-yeah/photography-website/README.md

 Setting up the environment

 1. Setting up the virtual environment.
 The system is currently developed with Python3.
 Please make sure that the Flask, Pymysql is properly installed in the virtual environment.
+Refer to <http://flask.pocoo.org/docs/1.0/installation/#virtual-environments>

+2. Simply use pip to install Pymysql.

-2. To simplify development, create a mysql database called 'photo'.
+3. To simplify development, create a mysql database called 'photo'.

    ```
    CREATE DATABASE photo;
    ```

-3. Create a  user 'photodev' and grant privilege.
+4. Create a  user 'photodev' and grant privilege.

    ```
    CREATE USER 'photodev'@'localhost' IDENTIFIED BY '123456';